 Because the four factors as codified into law are broad, the most useful guidance on these factors is gleaned from court decisions ruling on whether challenged uses of copyrighted works are protected under the fair use defense.
-From time to time, the Office of the General Counsel will post on its website examples of the types of use that generally fall under fair use.
+The U.S. Copyright Office maintains a database of fair use case summaries and court findings.
+Please see the U.S. Copyright Office Fair Use Index for the types of uses courts have previously determined to be fair or not fair.

-Your responsibility: The applicability of the fair use factors depends on the particular facts of your proposed use.
+Your responsibility: The applicability of the fair use factors depends on the particular facts of each proposed use of copyrighted content.
+Do keep in mind that all factors are important.
 Because you are most familiar with your proposed use, you are in the best position to determine whether your proposed use of copyrighted material is likely to be permitted under the fair use defense.
 This tool has been developed to assist you in applying the four factors to your proposed use so that you can appropriately assess whether your proposed use of a copyrighted work can be covered by fair use.